koyeb/koyeb-cli/docs/reference.md

                                                 PORT defaults to 8000
                                                 To delete a route, use '!PATH', for example --route '!/foo'

-      --scale int                               Set both min-scale and max-scale (default 1) --skip-build                              If there has been at least one past successfully build deployment, use the last one instead of rebuilding.
+      --save-only                               Save the new configuration without deploying it --scale int                               Set both min-scale and max-scale (default 1) --skip-build                              If there has been at least one past successfully build deployment, use the last one instead of rebuilding.
 WARNING: this can lead to unexpected behavior if the build depends, for example, on environment variables.
       --skip-cache                              Whether to use the cache when building the service